rohan-uhn/pipeline-suite/README.md

 ## Note on Legacy Components

-This repository retains additional modules and scripts from the original PuLab pipeline-suite that are **not currently used** in the tumor-only workflow.
+This repository retains additional modules and scripts from the original PughLab pipeline-suite that are **not currently used** in the tumor-only workflow.
 These components are preserved for:
 - Future extensibility
 - Reference and reproducibility